 For bright lipstick, base your choice on your color type.
 The simplest way to determine this is by looking at the veins on your wrist.
 If they are blue, cool-toned lipsticks will suit you; if they are green, warm-toned lipsticks are a better choice.

-2. Makeup Remover.
-This can be a foam, micellar water, gel, or hydrophilic oil.
+- Makeup Remover.
+This can come in the form of a foam, micellar water, gel, or hydrophilic oil.
 Choose a cleansing method that suits your skin.
 After using makeup remover, there should be no feeling of skin tightness.
 Also, if you wipe your face with a white tissue, there should be no makeup residue.

 Additionally, you can purchase other products – eyeshadow primer (to prevent eyeshadow from falling out or creasing), highlighter, bronzer, sculptor, kajal (soft pencil for coloring the waterline), eyeliner, gel, pencil or pomade for eyebrows, lip pencil, powder, makeup fixative.